open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ```

 This supports consistent probability sampling in child contexts by
-virtue of having an r-value, although p-value is not set, consistent
+virtue of having an r-value.
+P-value is not set, consistent with an
-with an unsampled context.
+unsampled context.

 ### Samplers